Suor/sublime-reform/README.md

 # Reform

-This enables you to move through and reform your code like magic.
+This thing enables you to move through and reform your code like magic.
 At least it aims to do it :)

-Here are a list of supported commands:
+Here is a list of supported commands:

 Command           | Key binding<sup>*</sup> | Description
 ----------------- | ------------ | ---------------------------------------------------------------